Alberto De Castelli

 References:

-- Dimonte, V. Motto Ros, L. Generalized Descriptive Set Theory at Singular Cardinals of Countable Cofinality.
+- Vincenzo Dimonte, Luca Motto Ros.
+Generalized Descriptive Set Theory at Singular Cardinals with Countable Cofinality.